NxPKG/khulnasoft-docs/content/analytics/web-analytics/understanding-web-analytics/core-web-vitals.md

 Vitals Explorer enables you to easily pinpoint which elements in a web page are affecting the user’s experience while browsing your website, in a visual form.
 To find Vitals Explorer:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login), and select your account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/login), and select your account.
 2. Select the **Analytics & Logs** drop-down and choose **Web Analytics**.
 3. Select your website and select **Core Web Vitals**.